temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 git reset
 ```

+This suggests another way to think about *when* to commit.
+Commits create **checkpoints**, a point in the development to which you might want to return.
+Again, you may not have completed a feature, but if you have made significant progress, the code is in a working state, and you might want to return to this point in the event further development introduces serious problems, commiting lets you revert your work to this checkpoint using `git reset`.

 > **Renaming or moving files:** If you rename or move a file on the hard drive, Git will treat this as a file being deleted and a new file being added.
-Use the command `git mv` so that Git will know that the moved or renamed file is the same file!
+Use the command `git mv <old_filename> <new_filename>` so that Git will know that the moved or renamed file is the same file!

 ## Pushing and Pulling Changes